ecmwf/multio/docs/content/mpi-communicators.rst

 MPI Setup
 ~~~~~~~~~

-Multio is setting up MPI communicators on a flexible way following a recursive pattern.
+MultIO is setting up MPI communicators on a flexible way following a recursive pattern.
 It is possible to pass parent communicators through the API, create them through `eckit` or `fckit` or simply by describing
-a splitting from the world communicator with a unique color.
+a splitting from the world communicator with a unique colour.

 The default behaviour is as follows: